The Node.js process Object: Environment, Arguments, Exit State, and Runtime Metadata

 });

-It's strict by default - unrecognized flags throw a TypeError.
-You can relax that with strict: false, but then unrecognized flags quietly pass through as boolean variables in values rather than ending up in positionals.
-For anything more complex - subcommands, validation, auto-generated help text, default values - you'd still reach for something like commander or yargs. util.parseArgs() covers the 80% case of "I have a few flags and I want them parsed."
+The parser is strict by default.
+Unrecognized flags throw a TypeError.
+You can relax that with strict: false, but then unrecognized flags pass through as boolean variables in values rather than ending up in positionals.
+For subcommands, validation, generated help text, and defaults, a CLI parser such as commander or yargs is still a better fit. util.parseArgs() is well suited to small tools with a few flags.

-One edge case worth knowing: - stops flag parsing.
-Everything after - is treated as positional arguments, even if it starts with -.
-But there's a catch: when you provide an options configuration, positional arguments are disabled by default.
-You must explicitly pass allowPositionals: true to the configuration to avoid a TypeError.
-With that enabled, running node app.js -verbose - -port 8080 gives you verbose: true and positionals: ['-port', '8080'].
-This - separator is a POSIX convention that most argument parsers follow.
+One command-line convention is especially worth preserving: -- stops flag parsing.
+Everything after it is treated as a positional argument, even if it starts with -.
+When you provide an options configuration, positional arguments are disabled by default, so you must pass allowPositionals: true to avoid a TypeError.
+With that enabled, running node app.js --verbose -- --port 8080 gives you verbose: true and positionals: ['--port', '8080'].
+This option terminator is a POSIX convention that most argument parsers follow.

 argv0 and execPath

-Two related properties. process.argv0 holds the original argv[0] as passed by the OS - before Node resolves symlinks or modifies it.
-And process.execPath is the resolved, absolute path to the Node binary.
-They're the same most of the time, but they diverge when you run Node through a symlink.
+Two related startup values explain where the executable came from. process.argv0 holds the original argv[0] passed by the operating system before Node resolves symlinks or modifies it. process.execPath is the resolved, absolute path to the Node binary.
+They are often the same, but they diverge when Node is launched through a symlink.

-If /usr/local/bin/node is a symlink to /usr/local/lib/node/v24/bin/node, then process.argv0 might be node (just the command name as the shell found it via PATH), while process.execPath is the fully resolved path.
-For most applications, process.execPath is what you want when spawning child processes, because it guarantees you get the same Node binary.
+If /usr/local/bin/node is a symlink to /usr/local/lib/node/v24/bin/node, then process.argv0 might be node, just the command name the shell found through PATH, while process.execPath is the fully resolved path.
+Most applications want process.execPath when spawning child processes, because it uses the same executable path as the current process.

 process.exit(), exitCode, and Exit Events

-Exit codes (covered in Chapter 1) tell the parent process whether your program succeeded or failed.
-The two ways to exit are: let the event loop drain naturally, or call process.exit() explicitly.
-The difference matters more than you might think.
+Exit codes tell the parent process whether your program succeeded or failed.
+The two main ways to finish are to let the event loop drain naturally or to call process.exit() explicitly.
+The difference is not cosmetic; it determines whether pending work gets a chance to finish.

 Natural Exit (Event Loop Drainage)